Mitsubishi Ductless Mini-Split: Clean Air, No Smell, No Mold

-Stuffy air can sometimes indicate that a room is retaining moisture in the walls, ceilings, or floors.
-This is very bad for the health of your home; when moisture goes untreated it breeds mold and mildew, which produces an unpleasant, dirty sock odor.
+Stuffy air can sometimes indicate that a room retains moisture in the walls, ceilings, or floors.
+This is very bad for the health of your home; when moisture goes untreated, it breeds mold and mildew, which produces an unpleasant, dirty sock odor.

 Tips for Banishing Stuffy Air in Your Home